-June 1, 1776 - Patriots attempted to knock the light out of the Sandy Hook lighthouse.
-They did not succeed.
+June 1, 1776 - Patriots attempted to knock the light out of the Sandy Hook lighthouse, but they did not succeed.
 The lighthouse is the oldest in the United States.

 June 1, 1779 – Benedict Arnold, a general in the Continental Army during the American Revolutionary War, was court-martialed in Philadelphia, Pa. for malfeasance.
 He was charged with 13 counts of misbehavior and illegally buying and selling goods.

 June 1, 1792 - Kentucky became the 15th state of the U.S.